-As of June 30, 2022, the impact of the COVID-19 pandemic on our business continues to evolve.
-As a result, many of our estimates and assumptions consider macro-economic factors in the market, which require increased judgment and carry a higher degree of variability and volatility.
-As events continue to evolve and additional information becomes available, our estimates may change materially in future periods.
+As of September 30, 2022, the impact of widespread macroeconomic uncertainties, including the continuing impact of COVID-19, labor shortages, inflation and monetary supply shifts, rising interest rates, tightening of credit markets, recession risks, and potential disruptions from the Russia-Ukraine conflict, on our business continues to evolve.
+As a result, many of our estimates and assumptions consider macroeconomic factors in the market, which require increased judgment and carry a higher degree of variability and volatility.
+As events continue to evolve and additional information becomes available on the potential impact on our business of global economic and business events, our estimates may change materially in future periods.